2018 Silverado Throttle Response: Throttle Delay Eliminator

 Many Silverado Chevy trucks jerk when accelerating.
 In fact, the throttle response is delayed by 20 milliseconds or more in most Silverados.

 Fortunately, there’s an affordable way to add a throttle controller to your Silverado and get rid of that delay.
-Click to find your your throttle controller and eliminate the delay for your ride.

 This post will give you several tips on how to eliminate throttle delay problems from your Chevrolet Silverado, GMC, Cadillac, or other truck.